friederikewild/eyewellbeing.com/_pages/eyewellbeing.md

 You will learn techniques and small fun eye yoga exercises to integrate into your day-to-day life.

-The program aims to prevent, improve and maintain vision disorders naturally.
-With time it can improve many different types of vision disorders.
+The program aims to maintain healthy sight and prevent impaired vision.
+With time it can improve many different types of vision disorders naturally.

 [Contact me](/coaching) if you like to find out more.